meanie/angular-seed/README.md

 ## Folder structure

-The following is an outline of the folder structure of the Meanie boilerplate:
+The following is an outline of the folder structure of this seed project:

 ```shell
 # This is where your client side Angular application resides.